palkan/logidze/README.md

 From the [PostgreSQL docs](https://www.postgresql.org/docs/current/datatype-json.html): `jsonb type also rejects \u0000 (because that cannot be represented in PostgreSQL's text type)`.

 Related issues: [#155](https://github.com/palkan/logidze/issues/155).

+### `pg_restore` fails to restore a dump

+First, when restoring data dumps you should consider using `--disable-triggers` option (unless you have a strong reason to invoke the triggers).

+When restoring data dumps for a particular PostgreSQL schema (e.g., when using Apartment), you may encounter the issue with non-existent Logidze functions.
+That happens because `pg_dump` adds `SELECT pg_catalog.set_config('search_path', '', false);`, and, thus, breaks our existing triggers/functions, because they live either in "public" or in a tenant's namespace (see [this thread](https://postgrespro.com/list/thread-id/2448092)).

 ## Development